ERodzB/devops-terraform-challenge/README.md

 # DevOps Challenge with Terraform

 ## Project Overview
-1. Creates the required network to run in AWS which is 1 Main VPC, 3 subnets and a internet gateway.
+1. Creates the required network in which the Chat-App will use.
+(1 Main VPC, 3 subnets and a internet gateway).
 2. Creates 2 Key pairs for secures access to the EC2 instances.
-3. Creates 1 EC2 instance with Ansible installed and has the Chat-App Ansible playbook.
+3. Creates 1 EC2 instance which Ansible will be installed using the ansible.sh bash script and has the Chat-App Ansible playbook.
-4. Creates 2 EC2 instances and then installs [Chat-App](https://github.com/abkunal/Chat-App-using-Socket.io), asking the Ansible server for configuration.
+4. Creates 2 EC2 instances and then installs [Chat-App](https://github.com/abkunal/Chat-App-using-Socket.io), asking the Ansible server for the required configuration files.
 5. Creates an Application Load Balancer for distributing the traffic between the Chat-App servers between two AZ.
-6. Creates the security policies required to allow servers interaction, accesing via ssh and the comunication between the Application Load Balancer and the Chat-App EC2 instances.
+6. Creates the security policies required to allow servers interaction, accesing via ssh and the traffic between the Application Load Balancer and the Chat-App EC2 instances.
-7. Creates a launch configuration for creating a autoscaling group with Cloudwatch alarms for trigerring the autoscaling policies that the Chat-App EC2 instances uses if needed.
+7. Creates a launch configuration to be later be used in a autoscaling group that has Cloudwatch alarms for trigerring the autoscaling policies that the Chat-App EC2 instances uses if needed.

 ## Project Requirements
-- Amazon Web Services Account.
+- A Amazon Web Services Account.
 - Terraform v0.14.2.
+### NOTES
-- Preferably use a AWS Cloud9 environment for creating the following infrastructure if not posible create a IAM user with an AWS Access key and AWS Access token.
+* If posible use a AWS Cloud9 environment for deploying the following infrastructure if not create a IAM user with an AWS Access key and AWS Access token.
 (Be sure to have the right user permissions)
+* If using a IAM user be sure to remove the commented lines at the main module provider and add your access keys to your own variables.

 ## Project Installation (For Linux distributions)

 ### Installing Terraform
 1. Downloading Terraform 0.14.2.
 ```